kserve/website/docs/developer/developer.md

 use the [Knative Operators](https://knative.dev/docs/install/operator/knative-with-operators/) to manage your installation.
 Observability, tracing and logging are optional but are often very valuable tools for troubleshooting difficult issues, they can be installed via the [directions here](https://github.com/knative/docs/blob/release-0.15/docs/serving/installing-logging-metrics-traces.md).

-* If you start from scratch, KServe requires Kubernetes 1.25+, Knative 1.7+, Istio 1.15+.
+* If you start from scratch, KServe requires Kubernetes, Knative, Istio.
+You can find the recommended [version matrix](../admin/serverless/serverless.md#recommended-version-matrix) in the installation documentation.

 * If you already have `Istio` or `Knative` (e.g. from a Kubeflow install) then you don't need to install them explicitly, as long as version dependencies are satisfied.